What To Do When You've Made The Wrong Hiring Decision

 Avoid future bad hires

-Every business makes hiring mistakes; however, you can only move forward by learning from your mistakes and implementing a strategy to prevent it from happening again.
+Every business makes hiring mistakes; however, you can only move forward by learning from your mistakes and implementing a strategy to prevent them from happening again.

 A good place to start is your recruiting and interview process.
 Start right at the beginning with your job descriptions and list of specifications.

 If you don’t know where to start, consult a recruitment professional.
-Recruitment firms will be able to offer you guidance and assist you in finding the right people, with the right skills and experience for the role you are trying to hire for.
+Recruitment firms can offer you guidance and assist you in finding the right people with the right skills and experience for the role you are trying to hire.

 Acknowledging you’ve made a bad hire is a painful realisation; however, the sooner you realise, the sooner you can take the right actions to reduce the impact.